 Has WSU mandated the COVID-19 vaccine?

-Although WSU has not made the vaccine mandatory, all members of the Wayne State community are strongly encouraged to get it when it is their turn.
+Although WSU has not made the vaccine mandatory, members of the Wayne State community are strongly encouraged to get it when it is their turn.
+We are urging the entire campus community to get the first available vaccine that you can find.
+We are referring those who wish to get the vaccine to the TCF Center (formerly Cobo Hall) and Ford Field in Detroit, which has robust vaccination programs in place.
+You must visit their websites to make an appointment.
+Be sure also to get on the vaccination lists at your county health department, your local pharmacy and any hospital at which your primary care physician has privileges (through its patient portal).
 Large segments of the population receiving the vaccine is key to being able to move past COVID-19.
-The vaccine has a very high efficacy rate and side effects have been rare and mild.
+The vaccine has a very high efficacy rate and side effects have been generally rare and mild.
 It remains the best available protection against the virus.

 When will CHC/WSU have the COVID-19 vaccine to begin vaccinating the WSU community?

-Following the CDC Recommendation for Vaccine Administration, the Campus Health Center is administering the COVID-19 vaccine to students and faculty members in health professions who are currently in a clinical rotation.
-Only Wayne State students, faculty and staff who have been directly contacted by the CHC are able to receive their immunization at this time.
+Following the CDC Recommendation for Vaccine Administration, the Campus Health Center is administering the COVID-19 vaccine to all current students and faculty members as vaccine becomes available.

-Will the campus community have access to choose between receiving the Pfizer or Moderna vaccine?
+Will the campus community have access to choose between receiving the Pfizer, Moderna or Janssen (Johnson & Johnson) vaccine?

 Not at this time.
 What brand of COVID-19 vaccine is carried by the Campus Health Center is mostly dependent on available supply at this time.